angellgunn/alternate-silversurfer/content/posts/new-atheist.en.md

 keywords: life, death, eternity, soul,
 ---

-On February 13, 2007 I started writing texts motivated by a deep existential anguish that came from the fact that I had (apparently) lost faith in anything.
+On February 13th, 2007 I started writing texts motivated by a deep existential anguish that came from the fact that I had (apparently) lost faith in anything.
 Searching, reasoning, writing, writing down things I saw or heard, I created something that could perhaps be called a diary.
 The name I give it derives from my current status as a newly self-included among the ranks of atheism.
 For the religious, I warn you that my blog will not be pleasant and my (in)decision will hardly be returned.
 For atheists, either, I promise intellectual satisfaction, my condition being probably too transitory to consider myself among them for long.
 I will start transcribing texts since February 2007, in addition to writing new texts.

 # February 13th

 … and then I wrote the first words.
 Here I am, it's almost midnight and I'm in bed, starting a 'diary' for the first time.
 Why diary?
 Why not a blog?
 Why not a file on my computer?
 Why, because… it is precisely to explain the WHY(s) that I started this diary.
-And I imagined him for the first time with these pages, this black ink and this messy handwriting.
+And I imagined it for the first time with these pages, this black ink and this messy handwriting.
 Writing has a magic that can hardly ever be rivaled by typing.
 And look how everyone types these days… I'm not a writer, this isn't a book, or a work of art of any kind.
 It's just reflection, materialized in this specific form of white pages and black ink.
 Only that.
 Although I only superficially understand WHY a journal is written, I know very well WHY to write it.
 The bottom line is that I have finally become fully and truly ATHEIST.
 In Nietzsche's words, 'I killed God'.
 I cannot accept or believe the general religious concepts of life after death, deus ex machina, judgment, heaven, hell, etc. This disturbs me deeply.
 But at the moment, I'm too sleepy and my light source (the cell phone) is draining.
 Tomorrow I'll pick up where we left off…

 # February 14th